How To Build Your Business’ Content Strategy

 - Brand: What response does your brand currently perceive to the general public?
 What message does it send out?
 What current content is/is not generating the most traffic?

 - Goals: What do you want to achieve through your brand?
-For example: Do you want to Build awareness, Create an emotional connection, build trust?
+For example: Do you want to build brand awareness?
+Create an emotional connection with your consumers?

 - Setting: Are you online or do you have a physical location?
 How does this affect content opportunities?